AffiliateBeginnersGuide.com

 somedomain.com?a=1&b=2&c=3

-That is link provided from affiliate network used to track
+That link is provided from affiliate network used to track

 affiliate sales.
 Can look little different.